lkachury/airbnb_final_project/README.md

 **How did you select the model, and why?
 What roadblocks did you encounter and how did you solve them?**

 **Random Forest Regression:**  This model selects the popular answer out of a series of potential options.
-We will use this model for determining the most popular borough and most frequent rental room type.
+We will use this model for determining the most popular borough(s) and most frequent rental room type.

 **Linear Regression:** We selected this model to help us answer the correlation analysis questions and to determine if the amount of short-term rentals increases or decreases with the 30-day rental policy.

-**Neural Network:** This model allows us to input a series of variables to provide us with the top 5 frequently rented neighborhoods in each borough.